ci671233/FMS-AGV-AMR/README.md

    - 보고서 작성 및 데이터 기반 의사결정 지원

 본 프로젝트는 다양한 기능을 통해 로봇의 운영 및 관리의 효율성을 높이고, 사용자에게 편리하고 직관적인 인터페이스를 제공하여 FMS를 통해 최적의 로봇 플릿 관리를 실현하고자 함

+## Project Background
+- With the rapid progress of industrial automation and logistics innovation, AGVs (Automated Guided Vehicles) and AMRs (Autonomous Mobile Robots) have become crucial elements in various industries.
+- These robots perform tasks in various environments such as logistics centers, manufacturing plants, and hospitals, making efficient operation and management a significant challenge.
+- The need for developing an FMS (Fleet Management System) for the efficient operation and management of AGVs and AMRs has emerged.

+## Project Overview
+This project aims to develop an FMS (Fleet Management System) for the efficient operation and management of AGVs and AMRs.
+The system provides various functionalities to maximize the overall operational efficiency of robots, including real-time monitoring, task allocation and management, map creation and editing, account management, fault diagnosis and warning systems, and statistical and analytical functions.

+### Key Features
+1. **Monitoring**
+   - Real-time location, route, and task points of robots performing tasks
+   - Detailed information and assigned missions of robots
+   - Task lists and history records

+2. **Robot Management**
+   - List and detailed information of registered robots
+   - Change robot settings and update parameters
+   - Fine-tune coordinates of robots and nodes

+3. **Node Management**
+   - Create and manage continuous actions of nodes
+   - Check the status of each node and add steps

+4. **Task Allocation and Management**
+   - Check the status of registered tasks and edit information
+   - Create new tasks and edit task lists

+5. **Map Scanning and Editing**
+   - Scan and create maps using multi-sensor SLAM
+   - Add and edit user-created nodes and information on the map
+   - Directly edit, rotate, and merge maps

+6. **Account Management**
+   - Manage and edit user account information
+   - Save and update information for each account

+7. **Fault Diagnosis and Warning System**
+   - Provide real-time fault diagnosis and alerts
+   - Immediate response to issues occurring with multiple robots

+8. **Statistics and Analysis**
+   - Analyze statistics of robot operation data
+   - Generate reports and support data-driven decision making

+This project aims to enhance the efficiency of robot operation and management through various functionalities and provide a convenient and intuitive interface for users to achieve optimal fleet management of robots.